AmberLien/61040-portfolio/assignments/pset1.md

 1. Tokens can be revoked independently of the user's password.
 2. Token can have scopes limiting permitted resources or actions.
 3. Tokens can be used for automated or repeated access without logging in each session.
-4. Passwords are tied to a user, allows a person to act as a specified user with all permissions.
+4. Passwords are tied to a user, allowing a person to act as a specified user with all permissions.

 The GithHub page describing personal access tokens can do a stronger job emphasizing these differences.
 Currently, it primarily describes the process of creating a perseonal access token and parameter configurations.
-It does not describe revocability and automated access and only briefly covers scope.
+It does not describe revocability on the provided page or automated access.
+Examples of both of these should be given.
+Scopes are mentioned briefly, with more detail existing on a different page.

 ## Exercise 4: Defining Familiar Concepts